 Everyone is different, so you have to be cautious when trying a new product.
 There is a real possibility that you may experience negative side effects from Wild Growth Hair Oil, so it may be best to avoid this product for this purpose.

 When it comes down to it, Wild Growth Hair Oil is not a scam - there are far worse products out there, and Wild Growth Hair Oil can provide some good results.
 On top of that, it is inexpensive.

 Using the product for significantly longer than a month may well provide better results, although I imagine that these results will still be limited based on my experience.

-If you're looking for a better alternative, I would recommend a supplement called Folexin.
+If you're looking for a better alternative, I would recommend you check out a supplement called Folexin.
 Of all the hair growth products that I tried on my journey towards satisfying hair growth, Folexin was the most effective.

 It may be worth trying Wild Growth Hair Oil if you have very little money to spend, but otherwise you should probably avoid the hassle and buy Folexin supplements.
 Folexin provided me with much better results in a shorter period of time.

-I hope that this Wild Growth Hair Oil was useful to you!
+I hope that this Wild Growth Hair Oil review was useful to you!